Moscow in October

 Moscow in October (Москва в Октябре) is a 1927 Soviet silent historical drama film directed by Boris Barnet.
 The picture fared poorly at the box-office and with the critics.
 The film has been partially lost.

 History

 The film is timed to coincide with the 10th anniversary of the October Revolution and was withdrawn by order of the "October Jubilee Commission" under the Presidium of the Central Executive Committee of the USSR.

-Particular attention was paid to the "part apparatus" Sergei Eisenstein, Vsevolod Pudovkin, Esfir Shub and Boris Barnet.
+Particular attention was paid to the "party apparatus" Sergei Eisenstein, Vsevolod Pudovkin, Esfir Shub and Boris Barnet.
 But if Eisenstein's films - "Oktyabr", Pudovkina - "The End of St. Petersburg" and Shub - "The Great Way", became widely known, then Barnet's film was not very popular and was soon removed from the "big screen", made only a few copies of the film.